 The berries can be employed in the preparation of jam, jelly, syrup, and concentrates.

 ≻≻-Back to Fruits from Elderberry.
-Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-1. Refer Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens new window).
+Refer Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens new window).

-4. Plant guide USDA-pdf.
+Plant guide USDA-pdf.